agilebits/onepassword-app-extension/README.md

 2. Use the Strong Password Generator to create unique passwords during registration
 3. Quickly fill 1Password Logins directly into web views

-Strong, unique passwords for all websites and every app is critical to everyone's security, for both users and companies.
-With direct 1Password integration, we can encourage all our users to avoid shortcuts, stay secure, and make the world a better place.
+Allowing your users to use strong, unique passwords has never been easier.

 ## TL;DR; Just Give Me the Code

-You might be looking at this 2000+ word README and think that integrating with 1Password is very complicated.
+You might be looking at this 2000+ word README and think integrating with 1Password is very complicated.
 Nothing could be further from the truth!

 If you're the type that just wants the code, these gists are for you: